-For medicines, EMA and various other national medicine evaluation agencies require that certain documents, including the Summary of Product Characteristics (SmPC), the Patient Information Leaflet (PIL), and the packaging and labeling texts be presented in the official language or languages of the Member States or markets in which the medicinal product is to be placed.
-When more than one language is employed, there should be a text available in each language, and their contents should all be identical.
-A manufacturer cannot apply for a drug registration without submitting these relevant documents, all appropriately translated and localized, to the European or national Regulatory authorities.
-Even after obtaining the authorization, the company must keep the concerned authority informed about all the post-authorization labeling changes done in line with the product updates through relevant communication channels.
+For medicines, the EMA and various other national medicine evaluation agencies require that certain documents, including the Summary of Product Characteristics (SmPC), the Patient Information Leaflet (PIL), and the packaging and labeling texts, be presented in the official language or languages of the Member States or markets in which the medicinal product is to be placed.
+When more than one (01) language is employed, there should be a text available in each language and their contents should all be identical.
+A manufacturer cannot apply for a drug registration without submitting these relevant documents, all appropriately translated and localized as per the European Union (EU) labeling requirements or national Regulatory Authorities.
+Even after obtaining the authorization, the company must inform the concerned authority about all the post-authorization labeling changes, done in line with the product updates, through relevant communication channels.

-The organization must also be on the lookout for periodic recommendations given by Pharmacovigilance Risk Assessment Committee (PRAC) which may impose a change in product labeling.
-Additionally, tracking EMA’s reviews and updates on Quality Review of Documents (QRD) templates for product information will help in local label comparison and thus, align with the latest applicable template.
+The organization must also be on the lookout for periodic recommendations given by the Pharmacovigilance Risk Assessment Committee (PRAC) which may impose a change in the EU product labeling requirements.
+Additionally, tracking the EMA’s reviews and updates on Quality Review of Documents (QRD) templates for product information will help in local label comparison and thus, align with the latest applicable template.

 Language Translation and Localization Challenges for Pharmaceutical Industry in the EU

-Pharmaceutical companies manufacturing within the borders of the European Union need to make the Summary of Product Characteristics (SmPC), the Patient Information Leaflet (PIL), and the packaging and labeling texts available in up to twenty-three (23) official languages of the European Union.
+Pharmaceutical companies manufacturing within the borders of the EU need to make the SmPC, the PIL, and the packaging and labeling texts available in up to twenty-three (23) official languages of the EU.

-Languages of the European Economic Area, new EU candidate countries, and recognised minorities Additional languages are those countries which are non-EU but EEA members (Norway and Iceland), candidate EU countries (Croatia, Serbia, and Macedonia).
-Other possible required languages are those of recognised minorities in the EU (such as Catalan, Corsican, Frisian, and Welsh).
+Languages of the European Economic Area, new EU candidate countries, and recognized minorities’ additional languages are those countries that are non-EU but EEA members (Norway and Iceland), and candidate EU countries (Croatia, Serbia, and Macedonia).
+Other possible required languages are those of the recognized minorities in the EU (such as Catalan, Corsican, Frisian, and Welsh).

 Twenty (20) Days to Produce Translations